 NEW YORK, NY / ACCESSWIRE / October 30, 2020 / Cohen Milstein Sellers & Toll PLLC is investigating whether Credit Acceptance Corporation (NASDAQ:CACC) ("Credit Acceptance" or the "Company") and certain of its officers and directors violated Sections 10(b) and 20(a) of the Securities Exchange Act of 1934.

-A class action lawsuit was filed in the U.S. District Court for the Southern District of Texas by another law firm on behalf of purchasers of Credit Acceptance shares between November 1, 2019 and August 28, 2020, inclusive (the "Class Period").
+A class-action lawsuit was filed in the U.S. District Court for the Eastern District of Michigan by another law firm on behalf of purchasers of Credit Acceptance shares between November 1, 2019 and August 28, 2020, inclusive (the "Class Period").
 The deadline for filing lead plaintiff motions with the Court is December 1, 2020.

-Cohen Milstein encourages all investors who purchased Applied Optoelectronics common stock between August 7, 2018 and September 27, 2018, or former employees with information concerning this matter to contact the firm.
+Cohen Milstein encourages all investors who purchased or otherwise acquired Credit Acceptance shares or options from November 1, 2019 to August 28, 2020 or former employees with information concerning this matter to contact the firm.

-If you have any questions about this notice or the action, or with regard to your rights, please contact either of the following:
+If you have any questions about this notice, the action, or your rights, please contact either of the following: